Learn Trading Under The Guidance of Vivek Bajaj + 4 Mentors - Know More

 Trading Terminal क्या है और उसका प्रयोग कैसे करे ?

-In this third episode, Mr. Vivek Bajaj will explain the trader terminal terminology and the guidelines to follow on a beginner's dashboard.
+As understanding the trading platform is crucial for beginners, Mr. Bajaj emphasizes the importance of simplicity and clarity in the trading layout to facilitate an easier and more efficient trading experience.
 It is vital not to confuse yourself with complex templates and different parameters.
 The more straightforward the format, the easier it will be to start trading.

 What You Will Learn

-For every trader, selecting a trading terminal is an essential choice.
-He offers practical insights into the account-opening procedure, focusing on the simplicity of the use of electronic Know Your Customer (e-KYC) processes.
-He also recommends being cautious when selecting discount brokers solely based on cost.
+For every trader, selecting a trading interface is very essential.
+Mr. Bajaj offers practical views into the account-opening procedure, focusing on the simplicity of using electronic Know Your Customer (e-KYC) processes.
+He also recommends being cautious when selecting discount brokers solely based on cost, challenging the prevailing trend, and encouraging new participants to consider the importance of neighborhood brokers, highlighting accessibility and one-to-one support.

-He defines tick size as the minimal fluctuation in stock prices.
-He then highlights the significance of liquidity, with an emphasis on comprehending the impact cost and how it may affect trading choices.
+Next, he explains the important interface columns: trading symbols, market price, bid-ask dynamics, bid quantity, ask quantity, and last traded price (LTP).
+Vivek Bajaj defines tick size as the minimal fluctuation in stock prices and highlights the importance of liquidity, with an emphasis on understanding the impact of cost and how it may affect trading choices.

-He then delves into the intricacies of percentage change, a crucial metric for gauging stock performance.
-You will grasp its significance in assessing relative movement and its potential impact on trading decisions.
-Further, he introduces the Average Traded Price (ATP), a weighted average based on volume, as a valuable metric.
+He then moves into the intricacies of percentage change, a crucial metric for assessing stock performance.
+You will understand its importance while using relative movement and its potential impact on trading decisions.
+He then talks about the Average Traded Price (ATP), a weighted average based on volume, as a valuable metric.
 You will learn how ATP offers insights into significant transactions and provides a detailed understanding of market dynamics.

-Moving on, he clarifies the idea of accumulation by major traders, showing how these participants deliberately space out their purchases to avoid attracting attention from the market.
+He further clarifies the idea of accumulation by major traders, showing how these participants purposefully space out their purchases to avoid attracting attention from the market.

 Join our A2Z of Stock Market for Beginners: Stock Market Course For Beginners & Start your Stock Market Journey today